valerykalashnikov/valerykalashnikov.github.io/_posts/2016-03-12-the-easiest-way-to-localize-spa-application-using-polyglotjs.markdown

 ---

-For a long time ago when I was a teenager with long black hair excited with new Flash page, there wasn't such question like web page localization with JavaScript.
+For a long time ago when I was a teenager with long black hair excited with new Flash page, there wasn't such thing like web page localization with JavaScript.
 Indeed, there weren't any JavaScript-intensive pages to localize.

-But at the age where JavaScript got triumph and each student make their own framework you can be encountered with such question.
+But at the age where JavaScript got triumph and each kid makes their own framework you can be encountered with such question.

 Firstly, your should google and find library to localize your application.
 I found [polyglot.js](http://airbnb.io/polyglot.js/) but your can find something similar.